agdturner/agdt-java-project-EconomicSecurityInTheUK/README.md

-# agdt-stats
+# agdt-java-project-UKEconomicSecurity
-A Java library for statistics.
+A Java library for exploring contemporary economic security in the UK.